 Weddings on Council land

-Most beaches within the Surf Coast Shire are managed by either the Great Ocean Road Coast Committee (GORCC) or Parks Victoria.
+Most beaches within the Surf Coast Shire are managed by either the Great Ocean Road Coast and Parks Authority or Parks Victoria.
 These organisations allow weddings on some beaches under their control, but a permit is required.

 Bells Beach Surfing Recreation Reserve is the only area of coast directly managed by Council.
 No weddings are permitted at Bells Beach.